emmadaveeb/refuse-collection-notification/README.md

 - If the next day is both a refuse and dry recycling collection day, the text will contain the message:

-    'Your dry recycling is being collected tomorrow.
-Your refuse collection day is tomorrow.'
+    'Your dry recycling & refuse is being collected tomorrow.'